keve1227/rubi/README.md

 ```

 The delimiters are represented by a random selection within one of the private use areas of Unicode, specifically
-U+E9C0, U+E9C1, and U+E9C2.
-I did this to minimize the risk of unintended text being rendered as ruby annotations.
+`U+E9C0`, `U+E9C1`, and `U+E9C2`.
+I did this to minimize the risk of any texts that aren't supposed to be ruby
+annotations being rendered as such.

-When U+E9C0 is omitted, the text will match the longest contiguous string of Unicode-defined letters that precedes
+When `U+E9C0` is omitted, the text will match the longest contiguous string of Unicode-defined letters that precedes
-U+E9C1.
+`U+E9C1`.